TIBCOSoftware/mashling/cli/docs/gateway.md

 **options**

-- *-f*      : specify the mashling json (default is mashling.json).
+- *-f*      : specify the Mashling json (default is mashling.json).
 - *-k*      : the api key (required)
 - *-s*      : the api secret key (required)
 - *-u*      : username (required)
 - *-p*      : password (required)
 - *-portal* : the portal (required)
 - *-uuid*   : the proxy uuid (required)
-- *-h*			: the publicly available hostname where this mashling will be deployed (required)
+- *-h*			: the publicly available hostname where this Mashling will be deployed (required)
 - *-mock*		: true to mock, where it will simply display the transformed swagger doc; false to actually publish to Mashery (default is false).